 Runtime: 102 minutes

-In the sixth and most recent installment in this hugely successful franchise (certainly not the last, as two more have been confirmed to be in the works), Ethan Hunt (Tom Cruise) has yet another mission.
+In the sixth and most recent installment of this hugely successful franchise (certainly not the last, as two more have been confirmed to be in the works), Ethan Hunt (Tom Cruise) has yet another mission.
 There’s plutonium missing and he and his team must retrieve it.
 Except when a mission goes awry, the CIA steps in to monitor the hunt.
 It remains not only the highest-grossing film in the franchise but also Cruise’s highest-grossing film ever.
 Considered by many to be the best Mission Impossible film to date, it’s worth watching as you await the release of the seventh and eighth films, likely to be released in late 2021 and 2022.

 Rotten Tomatoes: 97%